Birmingham Corporation Tramways

 Birmingham City Tramways inspector's cap badge — nickel.
 This style of badge probably replaced the brass issues at an unknown date, but was itself replaced after 1927 9at least for new issues), when the name of the department was changed.
 Author's Collection.

-Birmingham City Tramways and Omnibus Department inspector's cap badge — nickel.
+Birmingham Corporation Tramways and Omnibus Department inspector's cap badge — nickel.
 This style of badge was probably issued between 1927 and 1937, in which latter year, the name of the department was once again changed.
 Author's Collection.

 Birmingham City Transport inspector cap badge — nickel.
 This style of badge would have been issued from around 1937 onwards, though it was probably superseded by chrome prior to the closure of the tramway system in 1953.
 With thanks to Darren Lodge.